Interior Northeast, New England shatter heat records after Boston declares heat emergency

-A sprawling area of high pressure is pushing up not only temperatures but also humidity for much of the Northeast and mid-Atlantic, which isn’t that unusual for mid-August.
-However, across stretches of New England, specifically, temperatures will be 20-30 degrees above average.
+A sprawling area of high pressure pushed up not only temperatures but also humidity for much of the Northeast and mid-Atlantic, which isn’t that unusual for mid-August.
+However, across stretches of New England, specifically, temperatures were 20-30 degrees above average.

 CHILDREN EXPERIENCE HEATSTROKE SYMPTOMS WITHIN MINUTES OF BEING IN A HOT CAR